Jordi-Jaspers/ARMv8_Pipeline/README.md

 28/12/2018

 #ARMv8_Pipeline
 An Arm V8 processor with pipelining made via the instructions of the ARM-Edition book written by David A. Patterson &amp; John L. Hennesey

+#What I learned
+* Advanced verilog & VHDL programming
+* How parallel processing work instead of the regular sequential processing
+* Workings of a processor (Also see Tamarac on my github)
+* Understanding and importance of pipelining with error detection

 #DISCLAIMER:
 All the code that is copied or used from other sources will be mentioned in the reference section of this file.